3DXTalker: Unifying Identity, Lip Sync, Emotion, and Spatial Dynamics in Expressive 3D Talking Avatars: Implementation Details

 \item \textbf{Signal-to-Noise Ratio Filtering.} To remove clips compromised by strong background noise, music, or environmental interference, we compute the signal-to-noise ratio (SNR) for each audio segment, discarding samples with SNR below a predefined threshold.
 This step is critical for in-the-wild datasets, where recordings often contain crowd noise, reverberation, or microphone artifacts.
 The SNR filtering of speech signals ensures reliable cues for reliable amplitude extraction, emotion inference, and audio–visual synchronization.
+By suppressing acoustically corrupted samples at the preprocessing stage, we further improve the robustness and consistency of the downstream speech-driven facial motion generation pipeline.